"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Abstract

 \section{Abstract}

-Accurate orientation estimation of an object in a scene is critical in robotics, aerospace, augmented reality, and medicine, as it supports scene understanding.
-This paper introduces a novel orientation estimation approach leveraging radio frequency (RF) sensing technology and leaky-wave antennas (LWAs).
-Specifically, we propose a framework for a radar system to estimate the orientation of a \textit{dumb} LWA-equipped backscattering tag, marking the first exploration of this method in the literature.
-Our contributions include a comprehensive framework for signal modeling and orientation estimation with multi-subcarrier transmissions, and the formulation of a maximum likelihood estimator (MLE).
-Moreover, we analyze the impact of imperfect tag location information, revealing that it minimally affects estimation accuracy.
-Exploiting related results, we propose an approximate MLE and introduce a low-complexity radiation pointing angle-based estimator with near-optimal performance.
-We derive the feasible orientation estimation region of the latter and show that it depends mainly on the system bandwidth.
-Our analytical results are validated through Monte Carlo simulations and reveal that the low-complexity estimator achieves near-optimal accuracy and that its feasible orientation estimation region is also approximately shared by the other estimators.
-Finally, we show that the optimal number of subcarriers increases with sensing time under a power budget constraint.
+Accurate orientation estimation of objects can aid in scene understanding in many applications.
+In this paper, we consider use cases where passive tags could be deployed to assist radar systems in estimating object orientation.
+Towards that end, we propose the concept of passive iridescent reflective tags that selectively reflect different wavelengths in different directions.
+We propose a conceptual tag design based on leaky-wave antennas.
+We develop a framework for signal modeling and orientation estimation with a multi-tone radar.
+We analyze the impact of imperfect tag location information, revealing that it minimally impacts orientation estimation accuracy.
+To reduce estimator complexity, we propose a radiation pointing angle-based estimator with near-optimal performance.
+We derive its feasible orientation estimation region and show that it depends mainly on the system bandwidth.
+Monte Carlo simulations validate our analytical results while evincing that the low-complexity estimator achieves near-optimal accuracy and that its feasible orientation estimation region closely matches that of the other estimators.
+Finally, we show that the optimal number of tones increases with the sensing time under a power budget constraint, multipath effects may be negligible, signal-to-noise ratio gains rise with the number of tones, and many radar antennas can hurt estimation performance when the signal contains very few tones.